Mark-Eis/Waypoint/README.md

 # Waypoint
-### Conversion, Validation, Formatting and Printing of Geographic Coordinates.
+### Conversion, Validation, Formatting and Printing of Geographic Coordinates

 The **Waypoint R package** enables conversion, validation, and neat formatting and printing of individual geographic positional coordinates and waypoints of paired latitude and longitude.